thachmpham/thachmpham.github.io/md/lab/alpine_1n.md

 :::::::::::::: {.columns}
 ::: {.column}

-- Create a docker container with QEMU installed.
+- The lab runs in a Docker container with a QEMU VM inside.
-- Create a QEMU VM in the container.
-- Connect container and VM through a bridge.
+- The VM connects to the container through two network interfaces:
-- Configure static IP.
-- Allow SSH from container to VM.
+    - User-mode: -netdev user
+    - Bridge: -netdev bridge,br=br0
+- Static IP configured for SSH access:
+    - Container: br0, 192.0.0.254
+    - VM: eth1, 192.0.0.10
+- Two virtual disks added to the VM:
+    - disk_a.qcow2 (/dev/sda): Boot and filesystem.
+    - disk_b.qcow2 (/dev/sdb): For testing.

 :::
 ::: {.column}